 Hello fellow booze lovers!

 So here’s the deal.
 We tend to read mostly fantasy/sci-fi fiction but occasionally dabble in contemporary fiction, poetry, biographies, and non-fiction.
 We guarantee that our blog posts are our inner inebriated thought streams.
 We’ll only edit to ensure that spoilers are hidden.
-All typos (already apparent in this post), grammatical errors, and otherwise crazy comments will be left in place.
+All typos (already apparent), grammatical errors, and otherwise crazy comments will be left in place.
 I for one have had 3 generously poured margaritas on the rocks prior to writing this post.

 Instead of stars, our ratings will be in shots.
 5/5 shots is the best. we also plan on comparing the book to a certain type of alcohol.
 For example, terrible novels would be compared to something like Steel Reserve 40s, while the best literature is closer to a well-aged scotch.
 We’ll also give you recommendations on what drinks wouldgo best whilst reading the book. (did I just say ‘whilst’?)

-Sam: I enjoy long walkson the beach and world peace.
-That’s really not true, the beach is great until sand gets stuck everywhere and world peace is what people say when there’s nothing else in their brains.
-I have been an avid reader since I was a kid.
-Harry Potter (obviously), Red Rising by Pierce Brown, Codex Alera by Jim Butcher, the Ryiria Chronicles and Revelations by Michael J Sullivan, Pendragon by DJ MacHale, and Wheel of Time by Robert Jordan are some of my favorites.
+Sam: I have been an avid reader since I was a kid.
+Harry Potter (obviously), Codex Alera by Jim Butcher, the Ryiria Chronicles and Revelations by Michael J Sullivan, Pendragon by DJ MacHale, The Fifth Season by NK Jemisin, Brandon Sanderson’s Cosmere universe, and Wheel of Time by Robert Jordan are some of my favorites.
 I watch a ton of sports, big football and soccer fan.
-Currently on my TV: POkemon.
-Yes I know, it’s old, but it’s my drunk show OK?
-DON’T JUDGE ME!
+I have been blessed to be a part of this book community.
+I’ve been actively working to read more diversely, so if you have any recommendations I am ALL EARS.

-I’m the resident reader of practically everything.
-I know that Sam tends to stay in Sci-fi and Fantasy but at any given time my to-read list will have all of that plus biographies and histories (Erik Larson is a great way to get into non-fiction history if you want a way in, he’s amazing).
-I’ll pretty much read anything if it looks interesting.
+Ginny: I’m the resident reader of practically everything.
+I’ll read pretty much any fantasy and sci-fi, plenty of romance (usually more modern stuff, the old fashioned bodice rippers sometimes have consent issues), biographies, or just history (Erik Larson is a great way to get into non-fiction history if you want a way in, he’s amazing) and pretty much anything else that catches my fancy.
 Unless it’s poetry, I have no patience for poetry.

 P aka aka Parker aka P$ aka ChefBoyarP: A wahoo is a fish that can drink three times its weight.
 I’ve only made it to 2.2 times mine but I’m determined to live up to my alma mater’s namesake.
 Good thing my D.C.
 Squads are all made up fellow lushes/winos/functioning alkies.
 Takes teamwork, nahmean?